1902 Goliad, Texas, tornado: Aftermath

 Within a few hours, 85 people were reported dead and 29 more over the next several days.
 Across the city, 150 homes, 100 businesses, a Baptist church and parsonage, a black Methodist church, a white Methodist church, and the second story of the county courthouse were destroyed.
 At least 50 people were in the black church, none survived.

-Dr. Louis Warren Chilton, a young doctor whose wife was injured and whose daughter was lifted in the tornado funnel but survived, set up a temporary hospital and morgue in the first floor of the county courthouse.
+Dr. Louis Warren Chilton, a young doctor whose wife was injured and whose daughter was lifted into the tornado funnel but survived, set up a temporary hospital and morgue in the first floor of the county courthouse.
 The Dr. L.W. and Martha E.S.
 Chilton House was built starting in June and included an underground shelter.

 After the tornado, several dozen were buried in a communal grave along the eastern border of Lott Cemetery.

 At the time, it was the fourth deadliest tornado in the United States and the worst in Texas history.
 The Waco tornado of May 11, 1953 tied as the deadliest in Texas history and is now eleventh overall in the United States.